Department of Management Science and Statistics

 STA 5973.
 Directed Research.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
+Prerequisite: Graduate standing and permission in writing (form available) from the instructor and the student’s Graduate Advisor of Record.
 The directed research course may involve either a laboratory or a theoretical problem.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the Master’s degree.
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 Prerequisite: One semester of calculus and one statistics course, or consent of instructor.
-The course includes concepts and knowledge in basic probability, common distributions, point and interval statistical estimation, test of hypothesis, simple and multiple linear regression, and analysis of variance.
+The course includes concepts and knowledge in basic probability, common distributions, point and interval statistical estimations, test of hypothesis, goodness-of-fit tests, simple linear regression, and analysis of variance for regression.
 Course emphasis will be placed on understanding the underlying assumptions and limitations of the different techniques.
 Statistical software will be used for data analysis.
-Differential Tuition: $387.
+Cannot be applied to MS in Statistics and Data Science.
+This course has Differential Tuition.

 STA 6013.
 Regression Analysis.
 (3-0) 3 Credit Hours.

-Prerequisite: STA 5103 or equivalent, or consent of instructor.
+Prerequisite: STA 6003 or equivalent, or consent of instructor.
 Multiple regression analysis, including model adequacy checks, transformations, weighted regression, diagnostics, outlier detection, polynomial regression, indicator variables, multicollinearity, remedial measures, variable selection, model validation, autocorrelation, and specialized regressions including robust regression, nonlinear regression, logistic regression, generalized linear models, and penalized regressions.
 Statistical software will be used for data analysis.
-Differential Tuition: $387.
+This course has Differential Tuition.

 STA 6033.
 SAS Programming and Data Management.
 (3-0) 3 Credit Hours.